Fdawgs/node-poppler/README.md

 ## Overview

-[Poppler](https://poppler.freedesktop.org) is a PDF rendering library that also includes a collection of utilities, which allows for the manipulation and extraction of data from PDF documents such as converting PDF files to HTML, TXT, or PostScript.
+[Poppler](https://poppler.freedesktop.org) is a PDF rendering library that also includes a collection of utilities, which provide functionality for manipulating PDF documents and extracting data from them, including converting PDF files to HTML, TXT, or PostScript.

-The `node-poppler` module provides an asynchronous Node.js wrapper around said binaries for easier use.
+The `node-poppler` module provides an asynchronous Node.js wrapper around these utilities for easier use.

 ## Installation